cedana/cedana/docs/support/runtimes.md

 | podman                      | mid              | no           | should just work, but untested in a little bit                                                    |

 ## Container rootfs
+To support higher level container abstractions (like containerd, docker, etc) we perform a runc + rootfs checkpoint.
+Currently, you can directly perform a containerd checkpoint (which is a runc + containerd store rootfs checkpoint) and a separate crio rootfs checkpoint.